mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-05.md

     - Make the necessary changes in CreateCosmosContainerAsync method
     - Make the necessary changes in GetEmbeddingsAsync method
     - Make the necessary changes in SingleVectorSearch method

+In case you are not familiar with .NET, you can use in the [Azure Data Retrieval Augmented Generation Samples](https://github.com/microsoft/AzureDataRetrievalAugmentedGenerationSamples) the CosmosDB-NoSQL_VectorSearch sample for [Java](https://github.com/microsoft/AzureDataRetrievalAugmentedGenerationSamples/tree/main/Java/CosmosDB-NoSQL-VectorSearch) or [Python](https://github.com/microsoft/AzureDataRetrievalAugmentedGenerationSamples/blob/main/Python/CosmosDB-NoSQL_VectorSearch/CosmosDB-NoSQL-Vector_AzureOpenAI_Tutorial.ipynb).

 ## Success Criteria
 - Demonstrate that you have created the Cosmos DB database